srvanderplas/unl-stat850-book/docs/01-tools.md

 LaTeX is often used for typesetting statistical and mathematical papers because its equation editor is top notch.
 (It was actually written by Donald Knuth because he got so annoyed trying to write his dissertation that he took some time off to write TeX first, and then used it to write his dissertation).^[Amusingly, `knitr` was written in much the same manner.
 Yihui Xie had to substitute-teach ISU's version of 850 on the day we covered Sweave (a predecessor to knitr).
 He got so frustrated teaching the class that he went home and started writing `knitr`.
 Later, he developed Rmarkdown, bookdown, blogdown, and several other packages aimed at making writing documents + code easier to handle.
 Moral of the story - if you get frustrated with the tools you have, you're in good company.
 Use it as fuel to make better tools.]

+If you want to try to make a simple LaTeX document in RStudio, [try out this LaTeX tutorial](https://latex-tutorial.com/tutorials/first-document/).

 ### Markdown

 We'll work with LaTeX later in the semester, but for now, we'll be primarily working with Markdown, which is much simpler.
 [Here's a quick cheatsheet](https://rmarkdown.rstudio.com/authoring_basics.html).

 When you use markdown within RStudio, you don't have to worry about where pandoc lives on your computer (e.g. the path).
 You can just click the button at the top of the file that says "Knit" or "Preview" to see what your file looks like.

+If you want to try out some simple Markdown formatting, you can create a new Rmarkdown document by going to File > New File > Rmarkdown and testing out the simple document it starts you out with.

 ## Some Computer Basics